 Letgo also has a help center with resources for things like how to post a listing, how to message the buyer or seller and support for when something goes wrong with a sale.
 If their help center doesn’t answer your question, they also have an online form users can fill out with specific questions.

 Swappa’s support team reviews listings to make sure they match their listing and is always available to answer questions from users.
-The Swappa support team works 365 days a year and can be reached via email at any time of the day, even on holidays.
+The Swappa support team works 365 days a year and can be reached via email at any time of the day, even on holidays with most responses taking minutes — not days.

 Payments and fees